rekcuFniarB/LimitDesktopSessionPerUser/README.md

 Run `./install` script.
 Restart your display manager (e.g. `sudo systemctl restart sddm`) and select session **Limit Session Per User** on the login screen instead of default one.

+By default it will use **Plasma Desktop**.
+You can override it in `/etc/limitsessionperuser.conf`:

+    SESSION='/usr/share/xsessions/plasma.desktop'

 To uninstall run `./install --uninstall`.